butla/bultrowicz.com/workstation_setup_with_ansible.rst

 to run the updates selectively.

 Woah, Manjaro automatically found my printer/scanner in the local network, and I can scan/print without setting anything up.
-So civilised :) I've heard that even Debian got some driverless scanning/printing support nowadays.
+So civilized :) I've heard that even Debian got some driverless scanning/printing support nowadays.
 Linux is making progress, I guess :)

-Ok, I've deleted the old Ansible scripts, pulled their logic into the shell script (almost).
+OK, I've deleted the old Ansible scripts, pulled their logic into the shell script (almost).
 This is going to be so much simpler, although I'll need to implement small functions for idempotent setups of certain things, like pulling git repos.
 I don't have to go too overboard with it, though.
 It'll be way easier to maintain than Ansible, I think.